sewenew/redis-plus-plus/README.md

 Since there's no key parameter, `RedisCluster` has no idea on to which node these commands should be sent.
 However there're 2 workarounds for this problem:

 - If you want to send these commands to a specific node, you can create a `Redis` object with that node's host and port, and use the `Redis` object to do the work.
 - Instead of host and port, you can also call `Redis RedisCluster::redis(const StringView &hash_tag)` to create a `Redis` object with a hash-tag specifying the node.
-In this case, the returned `Redis` object creates a new connection to Redis server.
+In this case, the returned `Redis` object creates a new connection to Redis server. **NOTE**: the returned `Redis` object, **IS NOT THREAD SAFE!**.
+Also, when using the returned `Redis` object, if it throws exception, you need to destroy it, and create a new one with the `RedisCluster::redis` method.

 Also you can use the [hash tags](https://redis.io/topics/cluster-spec#keys-hash-tags) to send multiple-key commands.